 Potty Training - Generally, every time they wake up or while they are playing, they will want to go potty.
 After they eat, they will probably need to go poop.
 In the beginning, carry them the spot that they have gone before.
-To teach them to go on demand while they are going, say "go potty" or "hurry up" or whatever you want - just say the same command each time they are in the act.
-Once they are done going, reward them with "good potty" and give them a pet.
-Watch your excitement level (always) because the poodleside of them might get overly excited.
+To teach them to go on demand while they are going, say "go potty" or "hurry up" or whatever you want - just say the same command (whole family) each time they are in the act.
+Once they are done going, say good potty and give them a pet.
+Watch your excitement level (always) though because the poodle side might get overly excited and mouth you.
 I've had adult dogs that didn't need to go but squatted because of this command.
 One last thought, when inside and you notice they wander off, that is an indication they probably have to go.
-For poo, if you want them to poo in a certain area outside or on a tray inside, pick up a fresh poo and set it there.
+For poo, if you want them to poo in a certain area, pick up a fresh poo and set it there.
 Within their environment, dogs always want to go potty or poo where they have gone before.

-Teething - Until they lose their baby teeth at about at 4/5 months, they will want to chew or at least mouth anything and everything.
-Some of the best toys during teething are kitchen utensils - hard plastic spatulas, plastic spaghetti grabbers, plastic water bottles etc. But anything that is scared in your home that you think they might destroy, put it away in a closet for a couple months.
+Teething - Until they lose their baby teeth at about 4 or 5 months they will want to chew or at least mouth anything.
+Some of the best toys during teething are kitchen utensils - hard plastic spatulas, plastic spaghetti grabbers, plastic water bottles etc. Anything that is scared in your home that you think they might destroy, put it away in a closet for a couple months.
 I think I say this elsewhere but I'd suggest you buy some bitter apple spray and apply it to the legs of scared furniture, cabinets or molding.
 Re-apply as necessary and it should wipe off with a wet rag once they are done teething or old enough not to chew.
-Be consistent and be ahead of them.
+Sorry but at little over a year, my Chewy is still personalizing the house and car to her satisfaction.